 Amberina is the name given to a type of glass with gradient color that starts out red at the top of the piece and changes to amber at the bottom.
 Variations in hue range from lighter shades that look almost pastel pink and yellow to rich, deep tones of ruby red and amber.

 A number of different companies manufactured this type of glass beginning in the late 1800s and continuing into the early 20th century.
-It was actually developed by New England Glass Company, however, in 1883.
+It was originally developed by New England Glass Company in 1883.
 “The earliest Amberina has a flint quality and an excellent resonance when tapped lightly,” according to The Collector’s Encyclopedia of American Art Glass by John A. Shuman III.

 Libbey was another company making Amberina around 1900, and they revived the color in 1920, according to Shuman.
 Limited quantities were made, however, even though the color and quality were on par with earlier examples.
 Some of these pieces, like their cut glass, are marked “Libbey” in script letters.
 These marks can sometimes be faint on clear glass but a bit more legible on the Amberina pieces.